dilumdesilva/Flutter-Navigation/README.md

 	3.2 Data passing while named routing

 ### 1. How screens are stacked in Flutter
 In flutter we identify screens as **'routes'** so, if we are talking about the home screen or the first screen, we are refering to the first route or the initial route of our application.
+So, a Route is an abstraction for a “screen” or “page” of an app.

 Flutter has provided **[navigator widget](https://api.flutter.dev/flutter/widgets/Navigator-class.html)** and its methods to naviagate among screens.
 Furthermore in flutter **navigator widget** maintains all the **routes** (screens) as stack.
 Also, as we all know stacks follow the concept of **LIFO** /Last In First Out.
 In Flutter also we have the same concept to manage the screens/routes stack